-NB Power’s New Home Energy Savings Program provides financial incentives to builders or homebuyers who build energy efficiency homes.
+NB Power’s New Home Energy Savings Program provides rebates (financial incentives) to builders or homebuyers who build energy efficiency into their homes.

-Your cost is $99+HST to have your building plans modelled and no cost for the On-Site Energy Evaluation once your home is built.
+The only cost is $99+HST to have your building plans modelled.
+There is no cost for the On-Site Energy Evaluation once your home is built.

 Buildings eligible for incentives:

-Build your home to meet one of the two incentive levels: Please visit the program guidelines for more information on how to achieve these incentive levels.
+Build your home to meet one of the two incentive paths:

-Participants will be contacted within two weeks after registering for the program.
+Participants will be contacted by phone or email within two weeks of registering for the program.

-Yes, you must follow the same eligibility criteria and meet the program requirements to achieve one of the incentive levels.
+Yes, you must follow the same eligibility criteria and meet the program requirements to access incentives.

 No, the program is focused on the energy usage aspects of the home.
 Some elements of the feedback and advice received through the program have corresponding sections in the National Building Code, but the Energy Advisor’s role is not to make judgement about whether code is met or not.
 Licensed contractors and the building inspector should be engaged with questions around National Building Code compliance.